Primadonna (Marina and the Diamonds song)

-"Primadonna" is a song by Welsh singer-songwriter Marina Diamandis, released under the stage name Marina and the Diamonds, from her second studio album, Electra Heart (2012).
+"Primadonna" is a song by Welsh singer-songwriter Marina Diamandis, released under the stage name Marina and the Diamonds, for her second studio album, Electra Heart (2012).
 It was released on 20 March 2012 as the album's official lead single.
-It reached the top five in Austria, Ireland and New Zealand and the top twenty in the United Kingdom, Hungary and Switzerland.
+The song reached the top five in Austria, Ireland and New Zealand alongside the top-ten in the Scotland and Slovakia.

 Background and concept

 Diamandis first came up with the title for the track in July 2011.
-Recorded in October 2011, "Primadonna" was the last song to be recorded for Electra Heart and in her words, 'picked itself as the first single off the album.'
+Recorded in October 2011, "Primadonna" was the last song to be recorded for the initial release of Electra Heart and, in her words, "picked itself as the first single off the album."

 Diamandis has said of the song:

-It's about not needing anybody when it comes to love—your raison d'être is to live for adoration.
+It's about not needing anybody when it comes to love—your raison d'être [reason to be] is to live for adoration.
 Girls usually feel like this when they are not appreciated in a relationship.
 The inspiration for the song came from an ex-boyfriend.
 He thought it was funny that I was a mega drama queen always talking "global love" this, "global love" that!
 He called me a prima donna.
 I love it but I also kind of hate it.
 Like they say, "You only hate in others what you hate in yourself", so I thought I'd channel this well-known but kind of undesirable character type into a pop song.
 As the saying goes (that I just made up): You've either been one or dated one at least once in your life.